Hirsutoid Papilloma (Pearly Penile Papules)

 Yes.

-PPP are considered a normal anatomical variation, particularly in uncircumcised men.
+PPP are considered a normal anatomical variation of the penis, rather than a medical disease, particularly in uncircumcised men.

 They: